anujs2099/rhce-sample-exams_1st-edition/lab5.md

      - role name is myrole
 -  Create a requirements.yaml in the current project directory to install the following roles:
    - geerlingguy.docker with latest version
    - geerlingguy.nginx with 1.13 version.
-Name the role nginx-1.13
+Name the role nginx-1.13.
+     - The role is not found so it will not be installed
+     - Go to galaxy.ansible.com and use the latest version but define it in requirements.yaml
+-  Ensure the roles from requirements.yaml gets installed in the roles/ directory within the current project directory

 **Task 2**